jvatsal21/jvatsal21/README.md

 <p align="left">  </p>

-- 🌱 I’m currently learning ** Mern Stack, REST API, and MongoDB **
+- 🌱 I’m currently learning MongoDB, LangChain, and multiscale transformer architecture
-- 👯 I’m looking to collaborate on Web Development Related Projects **
+- 👯 I’m looking to collaborate on full stack AI-powered projects in healthcare and education
-- 🤔 I’m looking for help with Mern **
-- 🎯 Goals for this year: To be profficient in MERN Stack :|
+- 🎯 Goals for this year: To self-learn embedded system design and create an embedded programming project of my own
 - 🎓 I'm graduating in spring 2025
 - 💬 Talk to me about basketball 🏀 (🍀 fan), Formula 1 🏎️, music production 🎹, or anything that interests you.
 - ⚡ Fun fact: I want to believe in <a href="https://medium.com/mondo/what-is-last-thursdayism-db9d16b4d76a">Last-Thursdayism</a> - the unfalsifiable idea that the world might as well have been created last Thursday

 ## 🖥 Tech Stack &nbsp;

-<h4> Languages </h4>
+<h4>✏  Languages </h4>
 <span>
   <img src="https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white">
   <img src="https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white">